qed-solver/rulescript/README.md

 ## Known Limitations

 ### Current Implementation
-- **Plan Types**: Only Filter and Projection are fully supported in matcher
+- **Plan Types**: Only Filter and Projection are fully supported in matcher (Join, Union, Aggregate helpers exist)
 - **Expression Types**: Some complex expressions not yet handled in instantiation (SIMILAR TO, LIKE with escape chars)
-- **Pattern Matching**: Abstract functions can't match regular binary expressions (need plans with abstract functions)
 - **Performance**: No optimizations for pattern matching efficiency

 ### Design Decisions